Welcome to REA:APPRRE

 Welcome to the Religious Education Association, an Association of Professors, Practitioners, and Researchers in Religious Education.
 We meet and work together to advance substantive research, probing scholarship and practical approaches to religious education, particularly through our journal Religious Education.

-2014 Annual Meeting
+2015 Annual Meeting in Atlanta

 Recent news from around the field…

 - Exec.
 Dir.
 FORMA (posted on 4 February 2016)

 FORMA is a grassroots association of members of The Episcopal Church and kindred individuals and institutions.
 Forma supports, networks, advocates for, resources, and celebrates Christian formation leaders in their Christian formation ministries.
 EXECUTIVE DIRECTOR JOB DESCRIPTION The executive director will report directly to Forma’s Board of Directors and will work collaboratively with the board, seeking advice and ...